stephenwestmacott/staff-scheduler/README.md

 ### With More Time, I'd Add:

-- Component testing (Jest/React Testing Library)
+- Component testing (Jest and React Testing Library)
-- Custom hooks for API logic (useStaffData, etc.)
+- Custom hooks for API logic (e.g., useStaffData)
-- Client-side form validation (Formik or React Hook Form)
-- React error boundaries
+- Validation for shift dates and times (e.g., prevent end before start or past dates)
+- Duplicate check for staff entries
-- JWT authentication and RBAC
+- Edit/delete functionality for staff, shifts, and assignments
-- Redis caching, pagination, and indexing for performance
+- Basic authentication (e.g., login screen, token-based access control)
-- WebSocket support for real-time updates
+- Multi-tenancy support for managing multiple restaurants or organizations
+- Persistent MySQL data (e.g., Docker volumes or external DB server)
+- Improved error handling and user feedback for edge cases

 ### Current Limitations & Design Decisions

-- No auth system: CORS filters origins but does not secure endpoints.
+- No authentication: CORS filters origins but does not secure endpoints
-- CORS config: Dynamically allows localhost and local network IPs for testing.
+- CORS config: Dynamically allows localhost and local network IPs for testing
-- Error handling: Basic 400-level responses.
-No centralized logging or monitoring.
+- Error handling: Basic 400-level responses; no centralized logging or monitoring
-- Data reset on rebuild: No persistent volume for MySQL by design.
+- Data reset on rebuild: No persistent volume for MySQL by design

 ### API Specification